luginf/txt2tags-ports/txt2tags_perl/README.md

 Perl is far more conservative.

-This port is not complete yet.
+This port should be complete now and similar to the python version.